GeNeHetX/MicrobioteRNApipe/NextflowPipeline/Execution.md

 Then download the kraken database using the following [link](https://genome-idx.s3.amazonaws.com/kraken/k2_standard_20230314.tar.gz) (64Gb)

-## 2. Execution of the pipeline in IFB cluster

-## 2.1 Trasnfering the required databases and files to the IFB cluster
+# 2. Transfering the required databases and files to the IFB cluster

 In the IFB cluster, you have to create a directory where you will copy all the databases and the different files required to execute the pipeline.